wilmTap/analytics-udd/README.md

 ###[staff_on_mod_instance](udd/staff_on_mod_instance.md)

 ##Mandatory and optional properties
 The properties of the UDD are required in compliant datasets to different degrees.
 The _Mandatory properties in the UDD guide_ outlines the different categories of UDD property.
-It is available as both an [Excel](media/UDDmandatoryFieldGuide.xlsx) and [ODF](media/UDDmandatoryFieldGuide.ods) spreadsheets.
+It is available as both [Excel](media/UDDmandatoryFieldGuide.xlsx) and [ODF](media/UDDmandatoryFieldGuide.ods) spreadsheets.

 ##Specification development workflow
 The simplest way of contributing to the UDD works as follows: